 There increasing numbers of Spanish speaking clients walking into substance abuse rehab programs every day needing help.
 Because Spanish is such a common language in this country, many drug rehab programs are capable of providing services to Spanish speaking clients.
 Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the treatment and therapy needed for Spanish speaking clients.

-Self payment drug and alcohol treatment centers are a great alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
-Individuals who are capable of attending self payment programs pay for their entire treatment process out of pocket.
+Self payment substance abuse rehabilitation facilities are a great alternative to other types of treatment centers i.e. private medical insurance and state funded facilities.
+People who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse treatment program.
-To learn more about self payment at a specific program, contact a drug treatment program and ask about their payment options.
+It just means that self payment is their primary method of covering the cost of their drug rehabilitation program.
+In order to learn more about self payment at a specific program, make contact with a substance abuse rehabilitation center and inquire as to their payment options.
 It is beneficial to contact several facilities so that you have a comparison of your choices regarding treatment options and payment methods.

-If an individual is addicted to drugs or alcohol and is looking for help, there are many effective substance abuse treatment facilities accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more beneficial drug or alcohol rehab facilities which require an inpatient or residential stay for at least 90 days are also an available option.
-These treatment programs which accept private health insurance can vary in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug rehab facility.
-For more information, speak with with an addiction specialist at a drug or alcohol treatment facility in your area to see which programs your private health insurance will cover.
+If a person is addicted to drugs or alcohol and is looking for help, many effective substance abuse rehab facilities accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug treatment centers which require an inpatient or residential stay for at least 90 days are also an available option.
+These treatment programs which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol treatment program.
+For more information, speak with with a treatment professional at a substance abuse rehab program in your area to find out which programs your private health insurance will cover.